3mdeb/blog.3mdeb.com/source/_posts/2017-06-14-Ansible-via-python.markdown

 results_callback = ResultCallback()
 ```

-- Create inventory and pass to variable manager
+- Then the script creates a VariableManager object, which is responsible for
+adding in all variables from the various sources, and keeping variable
+precedence consistent.
+Then create play with tasks - basic jobs we want to
+handle by ansible.

 ```python
 inventory = Inventory(loader=loader, variable_manager=variable_manager, host_list='localhost')
 variable_manager.set_inventory(inventory)
 ```

-- Create play with tasks - basic jobs we want to handle by ansible

 ```python
 play_source =  dict(